LilithaMhle/NHI-Project/README.md

 This project focuses on predicting healthcare service demand under South Africa's National Health Insurance (NHI) system using real-world clinical data from the **MIMIC-III Clinical Database (Demo Version 1.4)**.

-The goal is to build a machine learning model that can forecast patient flows, ICU stays, and treatment demand to support resource allocation and policy planning.
+The goal is to build a machine learning model where we predict healthcare service demand under the NHI system, using patient demographics, admissions, diagnoses, and treatment data
 ---

 ## Features